jeremyyuAWS/job-description-generator-multi-LLM/README.md

 2. View detailed logs of all API calls
 3. Analyze request/response data and performance metrics

+## Troubleshooting

+### 401 Unauthorized Errors

+If you encounter 401 Unauthorized errors when making requests to Supabase Edge Functions, follow these steps:

+1. **Verify Supabase Anon Key**:
+   - Check that your `VITE_SUPABASE_ANON_KEY` in the `.env` file matches exactly with the anon key from your Supabase dashboard
+   - Go to Supabase Dashboard > Settings > API > Project API keys to find your correct anon key
+   - Ensure there are no extra spaces or characters when copying the key

+2. **Environment Variable Configuration**:
+   - For local development:
+     - Confirm that `.env` file exists in the project root (not just `.env.example`)
+     - Restart your development server after updating environment variables
+     - Use `console.log(import.meta.env.VITE_SUPABASE_ANON_KEY)` to verify the key is loaded correctly

+   - For production deployment:
+     - Verify environment variables are correctly set in your hosting platform (Netlify, Vercel, etc.)
+     - Check deployment logs to ensure variables are being injected during build
+     - Trigger a new deployment after updating environment variables

+3. **CORS and Headers**:
+   - Ensure your Supabase project has the correct CORS configuration
+   - Check that your requests include the required `Authorization` header with the anon key

+4. **Supabase Function Permissions**:
+   - Verify that your edge functions have the correct permissions set
+   - Some functions may require authenticated access rather than anonymous access

+If problems persist, enable the Developer Tools to inspect the exact request headers and response details for more specific troubleshooting.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.